jbostoen/itop-jb-mail-to-ticket-automation-v2/documentation/configuration.md

 (Combodo sets it to 'false' by default but this could be very undesired for IMAP connections!).
 Also make sure the **PHP IMAP extension is enabled**.

+Mind that especially when processing lots of new e-mails, it may be important to increase your PHP memory limit!

 ### Mailbox Configuration
 * **Mail Server**
 * **Login**